SAEON/national-climate-change-response-database/README.md

 #### Installing the executable as a Windows service

 Please see the [Windows platform installation instructions](platform/windows/) for installing the NCCRD as a service (i.e. it will start on server startup, and also restart on error).

+## Continuous Deployment
+Continuous integration and deployment (CICD) refers to environments where source code changes are automatically merged and deployed to testing, staging, and production servers.

+This repository is configured to automatically deploy source code changes on the `next` branch to a testing/staging environment, and to automatically deploy to production when commits are tagged.
+GitHub Actions tooling (part of the [github.com](https://github.com) platform) is used for this.
+Refer to [workflow files](/.github/workflows/) where this logic is laid out.

+Refer to [deploy_nccrd.sign-on.co.za.yml](/.github/workflows/deploy_nccrd.sign-on.co.za.yml) for an example CICD workflow with reference to [CentOS 7](/platform/centos) environment.
+The GitHub Actions tooling is also supported on Windows Server, so a similar deployment pipeline can also be achieved.

 # Configuration